 Victoire was the obvious choice for Lysander.

 Roxanne, keen as she was since she and her own twin brother maintained constant vigilance for pulling pranks, was the one to notice it about Victoire.
-In fact, she'd raised her eyebrows at one point when Victoire had hastily stumbled over a response to something Sander had said.
+In fact, she'd raised her eyebrows at one point when Victoire had stumbled hastily over a response to something Lysander had said.

-Amazingly, Roxie had turned out to be a better mate and listener than for which Victoire had originally given her credit.
+Amazingly, Roxanne had turned out to be a better mate and listener than for which Victoire originally had given her credit.
 Roxanne had listened intently as Victoire pointed out to her all the possibilities and hidden meanings and "maybes," and she gave advice when needed.
 Roxanne didn't know much about relationships, so it was a breath of fresh air.
-Well, Victoire suggested Lorcan to Roxanne, but the twin had merely shrugged; she seemed more than content to observe the relationship unfolding before her.
+In return, Victoire suggested Lorcan to Roxanne, but the twin had merely shrugged; she seemed more than content to observe the relationship unfolding before her.

 One afternoon, when Victoire and Roxanne had been conspiring and determining something else, Dominique had joined in on the conversation.
-At first, Victoire hadn't been sure her younger sister wanted to hear this; Dom could be oblivious and she had as much experience with romance as Roxanne did, meaning zilch.
+At first, Victoire hadn't been sure her younger sister wanted to hear this; Dominique could be oblivious, and she had as much experience with romance as Roxanne did, meaning zilch.
 However, Dominique had one thing going for her: She liked hearing things like relationship troubles, unlike Roxanne.
-Rox was there for Victoire, but –as mentioned –the Weasley twin was not that interested in love for herself ("At least, not right now," Roxanne had corrected Victoire one lunchtime).
+Roxanne was there for Victoire, but—as mentioned—the Weasley twin was not that interested in love for herself ("At least, not right now," Roxanne had corrected Victoire one lunchtime).

-So the months passed and Victoire, as well as Dom and Roxie, grew more and more certain that things were nearly solid, nearly tangible between her and Sander.
+So the months passed and Victoire, as well as Dominique and Roxanne, grew more and more certain that things were nearly solid, nearly tangible between her and Lysander.
 Victoire was finally allowing herself to plan things for when they got together.

 Then the oddest thing happened.